gnea/grbl/doc/markdown/error_codes.md

 Format - `Message` - `Description`

-- `[Reset to continue]` - Critical event message.
+- `[MSG:Reset to continue]` - Critical event message.
 Reset is required before Grbl accepts any other commands.
 This prevents ongoing command streaming and risking a motion before the alarm is acknowledged.
 Hard or soft limit errors will trigger this event.

-- `[‘$H’|’$X’ to unlock]`- Alarm message at initialization.
+- `[MSG:‘$H’|’$X’ to unlock]`- Alarm message at initialization.
 All g-code commands and some ‘$’ are blocked until unlocked via homing or $X.

-- `[Caution: Unlocked]` - Alarm unlock $X acknowledgement.
+- `[MSG:Caution: Unlocked]` - Alarm unlock $X acknowledgement.

-- `[Enabled]` - Indicates Grbl’s check-mode is enabled.
+- `[MSG:Enabled]` - Indicates Grbl’s check-mode is enabled.

-- `[Disabled]` - Indicates Grbl’s check-mode is disabled.
+- `[MSG:Disabled]` - Indicates Grbl’s check-mode is disabled.
 Grbl is automatically reset afterwards.

-- `[Check Door]` - Safety door detected as open.
+- `[MSG:Check Door]` - Safety door detected as open.
 This message appears either immediately upon a safety door ajar or if the safety is open when Grbl initializes after a power-up/reset.

-- `[Check Limits]` - If Grbl detects a limit switch is triggered after power-up/reset and hard limits are enabled, this will appear as a courtesy message.
+- `[MSG:Check Limits]` - If Grbl detects a limit switch is triggered after power-up/reset and hard limits are enabled, this will appear as a courtesy message.

-- `[Pgm End]` - M2/30 program end message to denote g-code modes have been restored to defaults according to the M2/30 g-code description.
+- `[MSG:Pgm End]` - M2/30 program end message to denote g-code modes have been restored to defaults according to the M2/30 g-code description.

-- `[Restoring defaults]` - Acknowledgement message when restoring EEPROM defaults via a `$RST=` command.
+- `[MSG:Restoring defaults]` - Acknowledgement message when restoring EEPROM defaults via a `$RST=` command.